d3adp007/Generating-Keywords-for-Google-Ads/README.md

 # Generating-Keywords-for-Google-Ads
-this repo contains the code for generating keywords for google ads
+This repo contains the code for generating keywords for google ads

+## Problem Statement
+Automatically generate keywords for a search engine marketing campaign using Python.